Last updated on May 17, 2023

 One situation almost all women dread is the possibility of balding.

-Things like hormonal changes brought on by age, pregnancy and genetics can cause a women to start balding.
+Things like hormonal changes brought on by age, pregnancy and genetics can cause women to start balding.
 However, there are many other evils that could be making matters worse.
-If you are worried about balding, there are aspects that you can look at in you everyday life to help prevent it.
+If you are worried about balding, there are aspects that you can look at in your everyday life to help prevent it.